 Now that you have finished playing the role of investigator, you can now look at the hard facts and see where you need to improve.

 Perhaps you aren’t good at taking punches or freeze up whenever you get hit.
 This indicates that you should probably be working on your basic boxing and shouldn’t fight until you improve this.
-Maybe you noticed that your opponent was blocking at lot of your low kicks.
-You probably need to develop better timing in order to improve your low kicks.
+Maybe you noticed that your opponent was blocking a lot of your low kicks.
+You probably need to develop better timing to improve your low kicks.

 Anytime you suffer from fatigue in the later rounds of a fight it is a sign that you need to improve your cardio and learn to conserve your energy better.

 You may identify any number of areas to work on which can include: Low kicks, elbows, clinching, cardio, boxing, checks, teeps, combinations, blocking, relaxing, etc.